cburschka/cadence/README.md

 Requirements
 ------------

-* An XMPP server with Multi-User Chat and either BOSH or WebSocket support is required to run cadence.
+* An XMPP server with Multi-User Chat and either BOSH or WebSocket.
+  [ejabberd](https://ejabberd.im/) is recommended, but any server should work.

+Building cadence requires the following tools:

-* Python 3+, [Babel](https://babeljs.io) and GNU Make are
+* GNU Make.
-  required in the build process.
+* Python 3.5+.
+If your system's `python` command points to an outdated version, be sure to use `make PYTHON=python3` to explicitly call the new interpreter.
+* The Node Package Manager, [npm](http://npmjs.com/).
+All other NPM dependencies are installed automatically.

 Building
 --------